 Reaction & Thoughts:

-Coward’s screenplay was based on his friend Lord Mountbatten’s experiences.
+In Which We Serve is based on Coward’s friend Lord Mountbatten’s wartime experiences.
 Once he heard Mountbatten’s war tales, Coward knew that he had found the perfect material for his next movie.
-The original script was too long.
-Coward didn’t know how to trim it down.
-It has been said that he created the much-celebrated fragmented structure after seeing Orson Welles’s Citizen Kane (1941).
+The original script was too long and Coward didn’t know how to trim it down.
+Allegedly, he created the much-celebrated fragmented structure after seeing Orson Welles’s nonlinear classic Citizen Kane (1941).

 Conclusions & Final Thoughts: